Who is it for?

 My preferred materials are acrylic inks, acrylic paint and watercolour pencils.
 Therefore these are the materials I will be using throughout demonstrations.

 I will be showing you primarily how to work in the materials above.
 This doesn't mean other materials aren't relevant.
-Including oil pastels, chalk pastels, a pan box of watercolours, acrylic inks, watercolour pencils, fine line pens, graphite pencils, the list is endless.
+Including oil pastels, chalk pastels, a pan box of watercolours, fine line pens, graphite pencils, the list is endless.

 A water spray bottle, palette knife, square ended brush, household candle.